This website requires JavaScript.

 • Try different USB ports (preferably USB 3.0)

-• Check for physical damage to cables or camera
+• Check for physical damage to cables or the camera

 2. Privacy and Permission Settings